Disco Inferno | Chords + Lyrics

 Disco Inferno Chords: Exploring the Bass-Driven Progressions and Modal Interchanges

-Kicking off with one of the wildest bass lines ever, complete with what sounds like a mistake (sliding from F to Gb), Disco Inferno is all about the bass.
+Kicking off with one of the wildest bass lines ever, complete with what sounds like a “mistake” sliding from F to Gb, Disco Inferno is all about the bass.

 The next section shifts to F, moving through F – Bb – C (I – IV – V).
 This briefly makes Cm feel like a Vm, a rare occurrence in music—(You Make Me Feel Like) A Natural Woman is one of the few examples.
+Comparing the two songs, you’ll hear this isn’t a true Vm, but rather a modal interchange from Mixolydian (V) to Dorian (II).
+The difference is subtle—the 3rd is the defining factor.

-The only other section is the “Up above my head, I hear music in the air…” part, which I’d probably call a middle eight.
+The only other notable section is the “Up above my head, I hear music in the air…” part, which functions as a middle eight.
+Here, we move through Bb – C (IV – V).
+After a stop, the bass leads back to Cm with another descending line that sounds almost chaotic.

-Disco Inferno Chord Chart | PDF + iReal Pro
+Disco Inferno Chord Chart | PDF + iReal Pro Download

-Disco Inferno needed Saturday Night Fever to break through!
+Disco Inferno Needed Saturday Night Fever to Break Through

 Disco Inferno by The Trammps has an unusual history.
 Originally released as a single from the album of the same name in 1976, it saw little success.